Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Curl-Flow Interpolation in 3D

-If we were to add this $\nabla \phi_{BC}$ field to $\boldsymbol{\psi}$ (including any interior edges touching the nonzero $\phi$ values), we will have satisfied our desired boundary condition on the $z_{max}$ boundary plane, without breaking the consistency between the discrete $\mathbf{u}$ and $\boldsymbol{\psi}$.
-The resulting valid vector potential would possess an \emph{implicit} gauge condition on $\boldsymbol{\psi}$, resulting from parallel sweeping and boundary correction.
-Unfortunately, this gauge offers no meaningful guarantees on the presence or absence of large discontinuous jumps in the discrete vector potential.
-Although applying an interpolant and taking the curl will necessarily yield a pointwise divergence-free field, the observed pointwise velocity behavior can be quite irregular depending on interactions between the data jumps and the interpolant, since it is the interactions among vector potential derivatives that dictate velocity.
-We therefore finish recovering $\boldsymbol{\psi}$ by enforcing the Coulomb gauge condition $\nabla \cdot \mathbf{\psi}=0$ on the interior, which provides a canonical and optimally smooth vector potential field for interpolation.
+Adding $\nabla \phi_{BC}$ directly to $\boldsymbol{\psi}$ (including any interior edges touching the nonzero $\phi$ values) would satisfy our exterior boundary condition without breaking consistency between the discrete $\mathbf{u}$ and $\boldsymbol{\psi}$.
+However, the (arbitrary) gauge of the resulting interior field still offers no guarantees on the presence or absence of large, discontinuous jumps \cite{Silberman2019}.
+Thus, while applying interpolation and the analytical curl will yield \emph{some} pointwise divergence-free velocity field, its observed pointwise behavior can be quite irregular depending on interactions between the discrete data jumps and componentwise interpolants, because velocity is determined by differences of vector potential component derivatives.
+Fortunately, we can enforce the Coulomb gauge on the interior to achieve an optimally smooth vector potential field for interpolation.

-Defining a new global nodal $\phi$ field, we enforce the Coulomb gauge condition using a gauge correction similar to that of \citet{Silberman2019} (they adopt different boundary conditions).
-This can be written as $\nabla \cdot \boldsymbol{\psi}'=\nabla \cdot (\boldsymbol{\psi} + \nabla \phi) = 0$, giving a node-based \emph{scalar} Poisson problem for ${\phi}$ with Dirichlet boundary conditions:
+Defining a new global nodal $\phi$ field, we apply a gauge correction similar to \citet{Silberman2019} (although they consider a Fourier-based solution with exterior boundary conditions at infinity and do not handle interior solids).
+The Coulomb condition says that $\nabla \cdot \boldsymbol{\psi}'=\nabla \cdot (\boldsymbol{\psi} + \nabla \phi) = 0$, giving a node-based \emph{scalar} Poisson problem for ${\phi}$ with Dirichlet boundary conditions: